tarantool/tarantool/changelogs/unreleased/gh-7645-ck-and-fk-constraints-on-the-same-field.md

 ## bugfix/core

-* Fixed creation of a space with check and foreign constraints on the same field (gh-7645).
+* Fixed creation of spaces with a constraint and a foreign key on the same field (gh-7645).